sofroniewn/electron-johnny-five-examples/1-led/README.md

 #1-led
+**This app allows you to control an LED**

 ##Setting up the hardware

-I used an [arduino mega](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) for this the examples, but any of the [boards](http://johnny-five.io/platform-support/) supported by johnny-five should work.
+I used an [arduino mega](https://www.arduino.cc/en/Main/ArduinoBoardMega2560) for this example, but any of the [boards](http://johnny-five.io/platform-support/) supported by johnny-five should work.

 Connect and LED to pin 12